-The City of Fort Lauderdale has been an adaptation leader, in part, because of its involvement with the Compact; the city served on the Steering Committee as a municipal representative for Broward County from 2011 to 2015.
+The City of Fort Lauderdale has been an adaptation leader, in part, because of its involvement with the Compact; the city serves on the Steering Committee as a municipal representative for Broward County.
 Fort Lauderdale integrated climate change preparedness throughout its entire government.
 In 2009, Fort Lauderdale came under new leadership with the election of Mayor John "Jack" Seiler.
-In response to requests that the city streamline its operations and with support from the City Commission, the newly hired City Manager and Assistant City Manager took efforts to consolidate city departments and integrate sustainability into every aspect of the government instead of having just one department focused on sustainability.
-For example, the Department of Transportation became the Department of Transportation and Mobility, which was created by combining planners and engineers in separate departments.
-The new department's focus shifted from vehicular transportation to a broader focus of moving people.
-Whenever possible, every new job listing for a city government position now includes a sustainability component.
+In response to requests that the city streamline its operations, Mayor Seiler consolidated some of the city's departments and integrated sustainability into every aspect of the government instead of having just one department focused on sustainability.
+For example, the Department of Transportation became the Department of Transportation and Mobility, which shifted the Department's focus from vehicular transportation to a broader focus of moving people.
+Every new job listing for a city government position now includes a sustainability component.